vale-cocoa/Graph/README.md

 A graph has its vertices defined in the range `0..<vertexCount`, therefore this getter must return a non negative `Int` value.

 ### `Graph` edges
-Type conforming to `Graph` protocol must also define the getter `edgeCount`, which must return a non negative `Int` value repressnting the total number of edges present in the graph instance, in respect to the `kind` value of such instance.
+Type conforming to `Graph` protocol must also define the getter `edgeCount`, which must return a non negative `Int` value representing the total number of edges present in the graph instance, in respect to the `kind` value of such instance.
-As mentioned before, since the direction of connections between vertices in a graph is defined by its `kind` getter, the number of edges present in a graph instance via the getter `edgeCount` must take into account such value.
+As mentioned before, since the direction of connections between vertices in a graph is defined by its `kind` getter, the number of edges present in a graph instance via the getter `edgeCount` must take into account such `kind` value.
 That is for an undirected graph, the value returned by `edgeCount` must count an adjacency between a vertex `v` and `w` as one undirected edge and not as two directed edges.
 On the other hand, for directed graph instances, this value must count as two edges a strong connection between two vertices `v` and `w`: that is when `v` is adjacent to `w` and the other way around.

 ### Creating a graph